VCityTeam/UD-Demo-vcity-py3dtilers-lyon/Readme.md

 - [Lyon, with LoD](./doc/all_lyon_lods.md): Lyon city where buildings have different levels of detail.
 - [Department-wide](./doc/wide.md): Rhône department with 800k+ buildings.

-## About LoD example

-The [LoD (Levels of Detail) example](./html/all_lyon_lods.html) introduces 2 new buttons allowing to change the way iTowns is processing the 3D Tiles.

-### Reverse 3DTiles process

-This button reverse the refinement of the tiles.
-By default, the parents tiles are displayed before the children.
-The children are displayed when we focus on a tile.
-With the reversed processing, the children are displayed before their parents.
-The parents are displayed when we focus on a tile.

-### Switch position reference

-This button change the reference position to refine 3D Tiles.
-The reference position is either the camera or the mouse position.
-The tiles will be refined depending on their distance with the reference position.

 ## Docker

 A [Docker](https://www.docker.com/) version of the demo also exists in [this repo](https://github.com/VCityTeam/UD-Demo-vcity-py3dtilers-lyon-docker).